rechido/cf_loss_ogd/README.md

 Check various options given in the script file as examples for other experimental setups.

-## Reference
+## References

-Our code is based on the preceding study as follows:
+Our code is based on the preceding studies as follows:

 Code
 https://github.com/tldoan/PCA-OGD